turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 #### 4. Discuss how these dynamics affected our ability to work together last inning.

-We'll continue discussion in the same groups, but pivot to some new questions focused specifically on ways in which privilege and marginalization shape our experience at Turing.
+We'll continue discussion in the same groups, but pivot to some new questions focused specifically on ways in which privilege and oppression shape our experience at Turing.

 ##### Why